nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

 Parallel use of one CIS and one BIS is tested.
 However, there is no absolute maximum of BISes, CISes and ACLs that can be used concurrently.
-Instead, the number of roles that can be used at the same time is limited by available memory and the on-air timings.
+Instead, the amount of roles that can be used at the same time is limited by available memory and the on-air timings.

 Tested topologies
 *****************